Promptzy/Nexara/SECURITY_SETUP.md

 ## Troubleshooting

 ### "Resource not accessible by integration" Error
-This error typically occurs in organization repositories when:
+This error occurs because the `PAT_TOKEN` secret is either:
-1. The `PAT_TOKEN` secret is not set
+1. **Not set** - You haven't created the `PAT_TOKEN` repository secret
-2. The Personal Access Token doesn't have sufficient permissions
+2. **Invalid** - The Personal Access Token doesn't have sufficient permissions
-3. Organization settings restrict GitHub Actions permissions

-**Solution**: Follow steps 1-3 above to create and configure the PAT token properly.
+3. **Wrong type** - Try using a classic token instead of fine-grained

+**Step-by-step fix:**
+1. ✅ Create a Personal Access Token (see step 1 above)
+2. ✅ Add it as repository secret named `PAT_TOKEN` (see step 2 above)
+3. ✅ Test it by running the "Test PAT Token" workflow manually
+4. ✅ Try your slash command again

+**Quick test**: Go to Actions tab → "Test PAT Token" workflow → "Run workflow" to verify your token works.

 ### Bot Reacts but Commands Don't Work
 If the bot adds a reaction to your slash command but the command doesn't execute: